FernandoSchett/duckling_aleatory_cats_backend/README.md

 - Sign in and log in your user.
 - Pull images from NASA API.

+## Routes
+Every Route from the API can be found in [swagger](https://app.swaggerhub.com/apis/FernandoSchett/duckling_days/1.0.0).

 ## Dependencies:

 The project dependencies are described in a dependencies file within the repository.
 In summary, heres what you're gonna need in order to run the project: